Skip to content

 Whole Numbers

-Whole numbers are the counting numbers including zero: 0, 1, 2, 3, 4, 5...
-In nursing, whole numbers appear constantly number of tablets, number of doses, days of treatment, and more.
+Whole numbers are the counting numbers including zero: 0, 1, 2, 3, 4, 5... <<<<<<< HEAD In nursing, whole numbers can represent the number of tablets, number of ======= In nursing, whole numbers can represent quantities like the number of tablets, number of

 Operations Review